censorship-no-archive/ceno1/README.md

 1. CENO uses the [Freenet](https://freenetproject.org) censorship resistant platform for communications and storage.
 The Freenet package is bundled with CENOBox.
 When you launch CENOBox from your computer, three things happen:
- * the CENO client software starts;
+ * The CENO client software starts;
  * A window with a customized profile complete with CENO plugin of your [Firefox](https://github.com/equalitie/ceno/tree/next/ceno-firefox) or [Chrome](https://github.com/equalitie/ceno/tree/next/ceno-chrome) browser